 There is currently no approved norovirus vaccine for sale globally.
-We believe that Takeda is developing a norovirus vaccine that would be delivered by injection.
+We believe that HilleVax is developing a norovirus vaccine (originally developed by Takeda) that would be delivered by injection.
 There may be other development programs that we are not aware of.